Last Updated on October 5, 2023 by Samantha Harris

 - Respiratory infections.

-If the tortoise has breathing troubles, this will affect the way air passes through its vocal cords.
+If the tortoise has breathing troubles, it’ll affect how air passes through its vocal cords.

 It can produce a strained sound that’s unpleasant to the ears, characterized by that mewling noise many call crying in tortoises.
 Respiratory infections can be unpleasant, with symptoms like heavy breathing, runny nose, and gasping for breath.